-The videoconferencing equipment is located in the basement of Kane Hall, and can be toured or reserved by contacting CSS Videoconferences.
+The videoconferencing equipment is located in the basement of Kane Hall, and can be reserved by contacting CTE Videoconferences.
 However, before making reservations, please review the following guidelines for use.

-There are a limited number of Apple iPad2 tablets available for loan that have a videoconferencing applet allowing connection to a H.323 compatible videoconferencing systems worldwide, providing similar capabilities to a full system.
-These iPads are appropriate for extended checkout periods if you will be studing abroad.
-If you have any questions, would like more technical information, or want to make a reservation for one of these limited iPads please email CSS Videoconferences for assistance.
+CTE has a limited number of Apple iPad2 tablets available to loan that have a videoconferencing applet for connecting to H.323 compatible videoconferencing systems worldwide.
+These iPads are useful for extended checkout periods for students studying abroad.
+Please email CTE Videoconferences if you need more information, or to reserve of these iPads.

 Use this URL to plan meetings World Clock Meeting Planner.

-Availability: Reservations of this facility are first come, first served.
-We recommend that you make your reservation request as early as possible, in order to allow for any conflicts.
+Availability: Reservations of this facility are made on a first come, first served basis.
+Please make your reservation request as early as possible.

-Making a Reservation: Reservations can be made by emailing CSS Videoconferences with as much time before your event as possible with the following information:
+Reservations can be made by emailing CTE Videoconferences with as much time before your event as possible with the following information: